 Fellowships for research are available from the Smithsonian Institution's Office of Fellowships to support predoctoral and postdoctoral fellows, minority interns, visiting scholars and others.
 Native American researchers should note the Native American Awards Program, particularly the Native American Community Scholar Awards, and the National Museum of Natural History American Indian Program.

 Staff of the Smithsonian Institution, as a matter of legal and ethical policy, do not authenticate or perform appraisals of any artifacts for the public.
 You may wish to contact the Appraisers Association of America to find a professional appraiser.
 The Smithsonian's Museum Conservation Institute has an excellent website with more information and resources relating to appraisals.
 The National Museum of the American Indian also has helpful appraisal resources (pdf) on their website.

 Anthropology staff may be able to provide some assistance with basic identification of anthropological artifacts, and may also provide resources for further research.
 The Anthropology Public Information office coordinates this service.
-You may send photographs of your artifacts, but please do not send the artifacts themselves to the museum.
+You may send photographs of your artifacts, but please do not send or bring in the artifacts themselves to the museum.
 If your object is archaeological (i.e., prehistoric or excavated), you may want to contact the state archaeologist of the state where it was found.

 [ TOP ]